- The main advantages of higher education in Europe

 - Rhodes Scholarship Scholarship

-Scholarship of Oxford University: granted for two years to postgraduate students or magistracy.
-Fully covers the cost of training and partially compensates for the cost of living in the UK.
+Scholarship of Oxford University: granted for 2 years to postgraduate students or magistracy.
+Fully covers the cost of education and partially compensates for the cost of living in the UK.

 What are the requirements for university entrants in Europe?

-As a rule, European universities require from Russian students, by and large, only a completed secondary education program.
-But prestigious, rating universities with a high competition usually arrange additional subject tests and examinations.
+As a rule, European universities require from foreign students, by and large, only a completed secondary education program.
+But prestigious, ranking universities with a high competition usually arrange additional subject tests and examinations.
 General requirements for applicants usually fit into the following list:

 - Achievement of 18 years of age